KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 > “Layout” is an IE/Win proprietary concept that determines how elements draw and bound their content, interact with and relate to other elements, and react on and transmit application/user events.
 This quality can be irreversibly triggered by some CSS properties.
 Some HTML elements have “layout” by default.
 Microsoft developers decided that elements should be able to acquire a “property” (in an object-oriented programming sense) they referred to as hasLayout, which is set to true when this rendering concept takes effect.

 Back to our business: Compass gives two ways to trigger `hasLayout` on elements: with `zoom` (using the `zoom` MS proprietary property) or with `block` (using the `display` property).
-I'd go with the zoom, even if it doesn't validate mostly because I'm used to.
+I’d go with the zoom, even if it doesn’t validate mostly because I’m used to.

 ```scss
 .element1 {